SlashScreen/rate-your-genres/README.md

 # rate-your-genres
 A musicbee plugin for automatically pulling album genres from rateyourmusic.com.
 I made this for a friend, but I figured I may as well open source it.

+## WARNING: This plugin does not work at the moment due to some changes to RYM's website (primarily, captchas).
+They are considering making an API, and if they do, I will update it to use that.
+Until then, consider it broken.
+Sorry!

 Place the centents of the release in your plugins folder, and enable.
 Select any music you want to search for genres, then go under Tools>Find genres for selected tracks.
 A log of any albums it did not find is placed under %APPDATA%/Roaming/MusicBee/rateyourgenres.
 Please, report any music it should have found but did not to me.
 It may have trouble with unconventional symbols.